Optimize Triathlon Success: Water Running and Aqua Jogging for Injury Prevention and Low-Impact Training

 Karen Parnell May 20, 2022

 Think you can’t train for an IRONMAN, triathlon or running event coming out of injury?
+Maybe you are training for a marathon or ultra but need a low impact alternative.

 My 12-week IRONMAN 70.3 training plan on FinalSurge features water running options along with structured heart rate, power and strength sessions.
 This is the perfect training plan for someone coming back from injury or wanting a lower-impact training plan.

-Water running or “aqua jogging” has long been used for rehabilitation, but I have found that it’s a great way to insert an effective low-impact running session into your weekly training regimen.
 You can get a good cardio workout if you follow a structured training session and push hard against the water.
 If you are using this type of session for rehabilitation, then push to a point that is comfortable—water running should never hurt.

 Why run in water?